Website Category: Judging Criteria and Rules

 - At the regional level, if a website exceeds the maximum by more than a few words AND you believe the extra words gave the entry an unfair advantage, you should reduce the entry’s final ranking.
 At the affiliate level, such a website should not be allowed to advance to the National Contest.

 Navigation: One page of the website must serve as the “home page.”
 The home page must include the names of participants, entry title, division, applicable word counts, and the main menu that directs viewers to the various sections of the site.
+With the 2020 rule update, all home pages must also now include the total length of multimedia and the total number of all visible student composed words.
 All pages must be interconnected with hypertext links.
 Automatic redirects are not permitted.

 Crediting Sources: All quotes from written sources must be credited within the website.
 All visual sources (photographs, videos, paintings, charts, and graphs) must be credited within the website.
 Brief, factual credits do not count toward the student-composed word total.
 All sources must be properly cited in the annotated bibliography.

-Required Written Materials: The annotated bibliography and process paper must be included as an integrated part of the website.
+Required Written Materials: The annotated bibliography and process paper must be included as an integrated part of the website and appear on the site in PDF format.
 They should be included in the navigational structure.
 They do NOT count toward the 1,200-word limit.

 Stable Content: The content and appearance of a page cannot change when the page is refreshed in the browser.
 Random text or image generators are not allowed.

 Viewing Files: The pages that comprise the site must be viewable in a recent version of a standard web browser (e.g., Microsoft Internet Explorer, Mozilla Firefox, Apple Safari, Google Chrome).
 Students are responsible for ensuring that their entry is viewable in multiple web browsers.
 Entries may not link to live or external sites, except to direct viewers to necessary software plug-ins.